javafun/javafun.github.io/_posts/2019-05-09-resolving-large-missing-thumbnail-in-commerce-catalog.md

 ---

 ![_config.yml]({{ site.baseurl }}/images/episerver-new.png)
-I had this issue back to 3 years ago when I helped client to implement B2C Commerce solution on `Episerver Commerce 9`.
+I had this issue back to 3 years ago when I helped client to implement B2C Commerce solution on Episerver Commerce 9.
 I almost forget this until I hit on this issue again while preparing my Episerver Commerce certification exam recently.
 So I decide to write a quick blog post to share my solution.

 ## Where is my thumbnail going?